Table of Contents

 Cotton needs high temperature, light rainfall and bright sunshine.
 It also needs two hundred and ten frost-free days.
 Black soil is ideal for growing cotton.
 China, USA, India, Pakistan, Brazil and Egypt are the leading producers of cotton.

 Jute needs high temperature, heavy rainfall and high humidity.
 It is also known as the Golden Fibre.
 India and Bangladesh are the leading producers of jute.

-Coffee: Coffee needs warm and humid climate with well-drained loamy soil.
-Brazil is the leading producer of coffee; followed by Columbia and India.
+Coffee needs warm and humid climate with well-drained loamy soil.
+Brazil is the leading producer of coffee, followed by Columbia and India.

 Efforts to increase farm production mean agricultural development.
 Agricultural development can be attained by various methods; like increasing the area under cultivation, increasing the number of crops grown.
 Improvement in irrigation facilities, use of fertilisers and high yielding variety of seeds are also done for agricultural development.
 Moreover, use of modern farm equipments is also encouraged for agricultural development.

 A Farm in India